 Continue following the recommendations for preventing the spread of illness as discussed in my post about making sure your family stays healthy.

 Be sure to wear a mask to protect your face or have your sick family member wear a mask if they are able to tolerate it.
-This will limit the spread of infection through airborne transmission, which is one of the most common ways of spreading illness.
+This will limit the spread through airborne transmission, which is one of the most common ways of transmitting illness.
 If you have no masks on hand, at bare minimum protect your face with a thick cloth and instruct your sick family member to cough into a washcloth or their blanket.
 That is obviously not a perfect solution, but definitely better than none.

 Provide plenty of clear liquids like diluted apple juice for your patient.
 Dehydration can become a major complication of any illness, but especially those that involve vomiting and diarrhea.